履历片 (lǚ lì piàn)/Curriculum Vitae and other remarks. image

 7: https://www.ifs.edu.sg/

-8: This is the PSLE (Primary School Leaving Examination).
-It's a set of uniform tests focusing on languages, maths and science, and concludes the primary cycle.
-The French school doesn't have the PSLE, which is a Singaporean public school (aka mainstream school) program, but I took my test as an independent candidate via the GEP process.
-It's good for parents.
+8: This refers to the PSLE (Primary School Leaving Examination).
+It is a set of uniform tests primarily focused on languages, maths, and sciences, which concludes primary education.
+The French school does not administer the PSLE, as it is a programme of Singaporean public schools (aka mainstream schools), but I took my test as a private candidate via the GEP process.
+This adds value for parents.
 See: https://en.wikipedia.org/wiki/Primary_School_Leaving_Examination

-11: HSK for Hanyu Shuiping Kaoshi.
-It's a test that evaluates the mastery of simplified Mandarin by foreign students and overseas Chinese.
-The HSK is internationally recognized and certified by the Ministry of Education of the People's Republic of China.
+11: HSK stands for Hanyu Shuiping Kaoshi.
+This is a test that assesses the proficiency in simplified Mandarin for foreign students and overseas Chinese.
+The HSK is internationally recognised and certified by the Ministry of Education of the People's Republic of China.

 12: https://nus.edu.sg/prog/bbalaw/

-13: The Bachelor's degree is an English-language diploma that is equivalent to the L3 in French universities.
+13: The bachelor's degree is an Anglophone qualification equivalent to the L3 (third year of Licence) in French universities.
 In my case, the LLB, from the Latin "Legum Baccalaureus" more commonly known as "Bachelor of Laws" (in business law) and the BBA for "Bachelor of Business Administration" (with a major in "business economics").

 15: https://en.wikipedia.org/wiki/Singlish

-16: Nan Yang style to be exact.
-I obtained my first duan (grade identical to Japanese dan) at 16 and my second at 18, which gives me the grade recognized in China as "5th practician grades" (Master grades).
+16: More precisely the Nan Yang style.
+I obtained my first duan (grade identical to Japanese dan) at 16 and my second at 18, which gives me the grade recognised in China as "5th practician grade" (Master grade).

 CE SITE A ÉTÉ CONSTRUIT EN UTILISANT